rafiferdos/swap_savvy/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`

+## New Features and Changes

+1. Custom Cursor all over the website
+2. Added blank image for queries without images
+3. Added new animations for the website
+4. Added Parallax Tilt for the website for a parallel effect
+5. Refactor the toast messages style sync to the websites theme

 ## Live Website

 Visit [www.swapsavvy.com](https://swapsavvy-4bd63.web.app/) to explore the live website and its functionalities.